Quantifying Aleatoric and Epistemic Uncertainty in Machine Learning: Are Conditional Entropy and Mutual Information Appropriate Measures?: Critical Assessment

-Both (\ref{eq:eep}) and (\ref{eq:js}) may appear intuitively plausible at first sight: If the observation of $Y$ carries a significant amount of information about $\vtheta$ (or vice versa), then the learner's uncertainty about $\vtheta$ must be high.
-Likewise, a high divergence (\ref{eq:js}), i.e., high disagreement between the predictions of different ensemble members, can be taken as an indicator of a high level of (epistemic) uncertainty.
+The definition of mutual information (Eq.~(\ref{eq:mi_res})) may appear intuitively plausible at first sight: If the observation of $Y$ reveals a sizeable amount of information about $\Theta$, then the learner's uncertainty about $\Theta$ must be high (\textit{et vice versa}).
+Likewise, a high divergence in the finite-ensemble version (Eq.~(\ref{eq:js})), i.e., in the predictions of different ensemble members, can be viewed as indicating a high EU.

 That said, the measures do not necessarily behave as one may expect.
-Looking at Fig.\ \ref{fig:jensen}, a first observation is that epistemic uncertainty tends to be relatively low, which is especially noticeable in the case of the uniform distribution (upper left).
-As already mentioned, $Q_{uni}$ is normally meant to represent complete ignorance, suggesting that the learner is as uninformed as it could be.
-In Bayesian inference, for example, it is commonly adopted as a prior, hence representing knowledge before having seen any data.
-In such a state, one would actually assume that all uncertainty is epistemic, and hence the measure of epistemic uncertainty very high.
-On the contrary, however, aleatoric uncertainty is much higher than epistemic.
-Actually, the highest epistemic uncertainty is reached for the case in the bottom right, where $Q$ is a mixture of two Dirac measures, one placed at $\theta = 0$ and another one at $\theta= 1$.
-This distribution suggests a deterministic dependency, where the outcome is either certainly positive or certainly negative\,---\,a case in which the learner arguably knows more than nothing, so again, the level of epistemic uncertainty does not seem to be appropriate.
+Looking at Fig.~\ref{fig:jensen}, a first observation is that EU tends to be relatively low, which is especially noticeable in the case of the standard uniform distribution (upper left).
+As already mentioned, $\unif$ is usually meant to represent complete ignorance, suggesting that the learner is as uninformed as it could be, so we would expect a measure of EU to fulfill property A2 (i.e., be maximal) in this case. \begin{proposition} EU in terms of mutual information $I(Y, \Theta)$ violates property A2. \end{proposition} This violation holds in general, and can be seen very easily for the case $K=2$ in Fig.~\ref{fig:jensen}.
+In Bayesian inference, for example, the uniform distribution is commonly adopted as a prior, representing knowledge before seeing any data.
+In such a state, one would assume all uncertainty to epistemic, and hence the measure of EU to be very high.
+On the contrary, however, AU (at 0.72) is well above EU (at 0.28).
+Actually, the maximal EU (1.00) is reached only for the case of Fig.~\ref{fig:jensen}f, in which $Q$ is a mixture of two Dirac measures, one placed at $\theta = 0$ and the other at $\theta= 1$.
+This distribution suggests a deterministic dependency, where the outcome is either certainly positive or certainly negative -- a case in which the learner undoubtedly knows more than nothing, so again, the level of EU does not seem appropriate.

-Mathematically, the numbers are clearly correct and meaningful: In the bottom right case, the ground-truth distribution $\theta$ is uniquely determined as soon as the outcome $Y$ has been observed (and vice versa), so mutual information should indeed be maximal.
-What must be concluded is rather that mutual information is not the right measure of (epistemic) uncertainty.
-Indeed, mutual information is arguably more a measure of \emph{conflict} rather than a measure of ignorance.
-This can be seen quite clearly from the representation (\ref{eq:ekl}) or the discrete version (\ref{eq:js}).
-Indeed, the set of measures $\theta$ diverge less under the uniform $Q$ than under the Dirac mixture $\frac{1}{2} \delta_0 + \frac{1}{2} \delta_1$ (because the uniform $Q$ also assigns probability mass to distributions $\theta$ and $\theta'$ that are very similar to each other, and hence less divergent).